banshee-ui/banshee/README.md

 ## Ideas / Future

-- Refactor to compound components...
+- Add/Refactor to compound components...
 API is already getting a little cumbersome with all the options to pass to your components, we should just handle that for the user (ie aria stuff shouldn't be "opt-in" via v-bind="attrs", they shouldn't have to think about it)
 - Start writing unit tests you idiot..
-- Switch to JSX???
-Might be more approachable for other contributors in the future rather than vanilla render functions
+- Add comments